How to Bill Consulting Clients: Hourly, Retainer & Value-Based Pricing Guide

 Hourly Billing

 Time & Materials.
 The baseline model for initial engagement.
 It offers transparency but caps revenue at maximum billable hours.
+Similar to freelance invoicing, hourly billing works best for undefined scope projects.

 Standard Calculation: